CJMenart/MetadataRepresentationProject/key-notions.md

 # Key Notions
 * Obstacle
+  * Obstacles (or Potential Obstalces) represent things on the road that could block our driving (or things which could potentially end up on the road and do so).
+Theoretically an AgentRole could be used to represent Obstalces, but it was decided this represented unnecessary overhead.
+All we really need to know about an obstacle is its position (and possibly movement) in space--which lanes it is obstructing and which it might obstruct.
+We don't care about it at all outside of this, so the Obstacle class is used directly to represent any objects which can be obstacles, as seen in "PotentialObstacle.png"
 * Maneuever (as in "allowed thing the ego vehicle can do")
 * Traffic Instruction Element (such as sign, road marking, etc?)
 * Traffic Lane / Drivable Surface
 * A navigation example / scenario
-* Status of vehicle in front of us?
-* Position in space (but may be tracked relative to the ego-vehicle in terms the vehicle cares about)
 * Intersection
 * Direction of lane (incoming/outgoing)
-* "Direction of lane is relative to the Intersection"
+* Position in space (but may be tracked relative to the ego-vehicle in terms the vehicle cares about)

 # Axioms accompanying schema diagrams